naiquevin/dupenukem/README.md

 ```

 Before proceeding with the `apply` command, let's consider the case
-where some other process modified the `bar/1.txt` file in the
+where some other process modifies the `bar/1.txt` file in the
 meanwhile.
 Then the `validate` command would fail as `bar/1.txt` would
 no longer be a duplicate of `foo/1.txt`.